hzorkic/hzorkic/README.md

 ## 👋🏼 Hi, I’m Zora Zorkic
 - 📊 I'm a design, development, and data girl.
-I find joy sitting right in the middle of all three.
+I'm thrive at the intersection of the three.
 - :computer: I'm getting my MS in Data Science from UT Austin.
 - 🤘🏼 I just graduated with my BS from UT Austin where I studied Computational Biology and minored in Computer Science.